By Deb Johnstone, transformational life and business coach

-Travelling through the grief process last year that nudge I had been feeling became stronger, until it was an undeniable force.
+Traveling through the grief process last year that nudge I had been feeling became stronger until it was an undeniable force.
 Still confused I had no idea what I was going to do with it, but I knew it was part of my new purpose in some way.

 So I started to heed my intuition, something I had found difficult to do in the past, previously being very much in my head.
 I took my first step and then the next.
 Each step I took the way ahead became clearer.